Ado-go/plinko/README.md

 # Plinko
-The ball falls through the pegged board and lands in one of the baskets below. \
-Your reward is the cost of a ball * multiplier on the basket
+The ball falls through the pegged board and lands in one of the baskets below.
+Your reward is the cost of the ball multiplied by the basket’s multiplier.

+# Installation
+open Index.html

 # How to play
-Set the cost of a ball and press the space to drop a ball. \
+Set the cost of a ball and press the spacebar to drop a ball. \
-Set risk and number of lines for higher or lower reward back. \
+Set the risk and number of lines for a higher or lower reward. \
-You can also set autoplay.
+You can also enable autoplay.